mcw92/Hyppopy/README.md

 #### The HyppopySolver classes

 Each solver is a child of the HyppopySolver class.
-This is only interesting if you're planning to write a new solver, we will discuss this in the section Solver Development.
+This is only interesting if you're planning to write a new solver, we will discuss this in the section 'Solver Development'.
 All solvers we can use to optimize our blackbox function are part of the module 'hyppopy.solver'.
-Below is a list of all solvers available along with their access key in squared brackets.
+Below is a list of all available solvers along with their access key in squared brackets.

 * HyperoptSolver [hyperopt]
     _Bayes Optimization use Tree-Parzen Estimator, supports uniform, normal, loguniform and categorical parameter_